-After a minute, Malcolm gave Curtis a worried look, questioning, "Are you sure this is the right way?"
+After a minute, Malcolm gave his companion a worried look, questioning, "Are you sure this is the right way?"

-Pursing his lips in frustration, Curtis stopped to get his bearings.
+Pursing his lips, Curtis stopped.
 "Pretty sure.
 Wait...maybe it was that way."
 The two then headed down another hallway to no avail.

-Malcolm began to feel antsy as their lack of direction grew more apparent, the faint sense of not belonging causing his palms to sweat.
+Malcolm began to feel antsy as their lack of direction grew more apparent, the faint sense of not belonging making his palms sweat.
 "How about we call it quits now and head back?
 I don't want to get lost."